The perfect holiday island

 As with any destination, visiting Koh Lanta in the low season comes with both advantages and drawbacks.

-From May onwards, rainfall increases, and during the summer months, it rains every other day on average.
+From May onwards, rainfall increases, and during the wettest months, it rains every other day on average.

 This keeps the island green while also making it far less crowded.